• Whipple procedure provides surprise pancreatic cancer diagnosis

 Treatment and Clinical Trials

 Over the following year, I went through three clinical trials at Hopkins.
-First, I underwent stereotactic body radiation therapy (SBRT) with Dr. Joe Herman*.
+First, I underwent stereotactic body radiation therapy (SBRT) with Dr. Joseph Herman (now at MD Anderson Cancer Center, Houston, Texas).
 The treatment was for 45 minutes a day over five days, and I received a lifetime dose of radiation in one week.

 Dr. Dung Le, my oncologist, had me undergo 12 rounds of FOLFIRINOX chemotherapy—a rigorous mix of three chemo drugs and a super vitamin—in the form of an eight-hour infusion every two weeks.
 FOLFIRINOX is usually used for metastatic cancer; the trial was to determine if it is effective for earlier stage cancers.
 A few days after each chemo treatment I ended up hospitalized due to dehydration and intractable abdominal pain.
 My beautiful long, curly hair became other-worldly in texture and eventually nonexistent.
 Pushing the button on the TV remote control became an aerobic activity as I endured the grueling side effects of the FOLFIRINOX.
 I did all 12 rounds of chemo on schedule, on dose, with a smile on my face; I’m proud of that.
 My friends and family helped in innumerable ways!

 Presently, every six months I go to Hopkins for a CT scan, low-dose chemo with Cytoxan to suppress my immune system, and then six experimental vaccines.
 The vaccines are trying to teach my immune system to recognize and kill cancer cells.
 So far, I remain cancer-free.